AtlasAttack/Atlas-Taskmaster/README.md

 **RESTART** : Restarts one of the configured services by killing the process and restarting it. : *Usage restart 0*.

+**Each command needs the index of the service you are referring to as a parameter, starting at 0.**

 These commands can also be called using runtime arguments to the application.
 This is useful if you intend to use Taskmaster with other applications.